NishaWolfe/nishawolfe.github.io/majorasMask.md

 Posted May 28th 2024                                     Discord: fyQratkbAq
 -----------------------------------------------------------------------------------------------
 Fixes, optimizations, and some new features
-We'll be hanging out with @PhiaBunny on 5/31/2024, 6PM EDT at twitch.tv/phiabunny Come watch!
+We'll be hanging out with @PhiaBunny on 5/31/2024, 6PM EDT at twitch.tv/phiabunny, Come watch!
 -----------------------------------------------------------------------------------------------
 v0.3.1a
 - May 2024
 -----------------------------------------------------------------------------------------------
-* Added lost woods particles
+* Added lost woods particles & doors
 * fixed masks not showing up in world on quest
 * Added unlockable easter eggs
 * Fixed global deku flower audio